 - Seeking opportunities to build bridges with the Francophone community through information sharing and dialogue

-- Publicly recognizing outstanding contributions by individuals to the ESC through our Community Awards Banquet
+- Recognizing outstanding contributions by individuals to the ESC

 - Partnering with other community groups and networks with shared interests in community projects